SAFE-Stack/docs/docs/recipes/ui/routing-with-elmish.md

 *Written for SAFE template version 4.2.0*

 [UseElmish](https://zaid-ajaj.github.io/Feliz/#/Hooks/UseElmish) is a powerful package that allows you to write standalone components using Elmish.
-A component built around the `UseElmish` hook has it's own view, state and update function.
+A component built around the `UseElmish` hook has its own view, state and update function.

 In this recipe we add routing to a safe app, and implement the todo list page using the `UseElmish` hook.